Mohaned2023/PasswordManagement/README.md

     - You can also use any keyword for quick search.
     - Please when you add new password to the file Make sure you give it an understandable name so you can look for it at another time.
     - **Like** : `'example@gmail.com'` or `'github Mohaned2023'`.
+6) **Delete Password:**
+    - This feature delete the password from the database.
+    - Delete the password by **username**.
+> [!NOTE]
+> If you delete the password, you will not be able to recover it.
+7) **Update info:**
+    - This feature used to update the information in the database.
+    - To specify the target, you must search by entering the **username** first.
+    - You can update 1.`Password` 2.`Username` 3.`Password and Username`.
+    - When you update the password will create for you a new password.
+    - It will ask you to enter a length for the new password.

 ## **Usage:**
 - **display the help message:**